|This area is located on private property.|

 Sign the register at the summit!

-Descent: Do not rappel from the summit proper!
-Scramble west across the gap to a rappel station with chains.
+Descent: If you are standing at the summit, the rappel station is about 25 feet away from you to the west, out of sight on a small prow.
+Scramble across the gap to reach these anchors--do not rappel from the summit proper.
 Rappel to the base of the headwall (30 meters).
 From here it is possible to make a single 30-meter rappel to the ground (rappel to the west, into the gully between Heart Rock and Changing the Stripes.
 Walking off is also an option, though not recommended.

 Follow the approach directions in the Heart Rock Area description.